NSO-developer/nso-gitbook/operation-and-usage/webui/tools.md

 ### Reload Packages

 The reload action is the equivalent of the `packages reload` command in CLI and is used to load new/updated packages.
-Read more about the **reload** action in [NSO Packages](../operations/listing-packages.md).
-The package concepts are covered in [Package Management] (../../administration/management/package-mgmt.md).
+Read more about the reload action in [NSO Packages](../operations/listing-packages.md).
+The package concepts are covered in [Package Management](../../administration/management/package-mgmt.md).

 To reload the packages: